nlawtonUSC/mtga_ml/mtga_ml/scripts/train/README.rst

-Scripts for using trained models to advise MTGA gameplay.
+Scripts for training models on 17lands datasets.